 - Insert image with URL to the original image

-- Download images to a server from Uploadcare before publish
+- Download images to a server from Uploadcare before publishing

-When you’re done with settings, don’t forget to hit
+When you’re done with the settings, click Save Changes.

 The Uploadcare plugin is now ready to accept uploads 🙌

-Learn more about Uploadcare concepts in our docs and check WordPress Codex for any topics on WordPress.
+Learn more about Uploadcare concepts in our docs and check the WordPress Codex for any topics related to WordPress.
 You can also check out the WPArena article on accelerating WordPress media with Uploadcare when building a photoblog.

-In case you have any questions, feel free to post those around our community area.
+If you have any questions, feel free to post them in our community area.